Werner1201/weather_tray-rs/README.md

 It is what the very descriptive name says, A system tray which shows the weather temperature of the selected place using the [Open Weather API](https://openweathermap.org/).

+It is as of right now being fed by an Microsoft Azure Maps API where we get the Weather Info.
+If you are conserned for your privacy I recomment creating a free acount there and setting up a Azure Maps for you so you can set your own key.

 ## How to build it yourself and customize it

 If you find this program useful to you and in this early development stage you want to compile your own version here's a list of needs: